Your Guide to the Perfect Profile and Dog Photos

 - Select a primary profile photo of yourself to clearly show your face.
 It’s great to have additional images of other household members, but the profile photo should just be the main caretaker.
 Set aside the sunglasses and smile!

-- Choose at least two photos of your home and yard—ideally at least one indoors and one outdoors.
-Show where their pet will be staying, from cozy dog beds to the perfect fetch area of your yard.
+- Choose at least two photos of your home and garden—ideally at least one indoors and one outdoors.
+Show where their pet will be staying, from cozy dog beds to the perfect fetch area of your garden.

 Treat it like a resume:

 - Photos should be friendly and casual, but be professional enough to create trust.
 Basic tips: take any selfies at eye level (rather than from above), and dress appropriately.
-This is your first impression—show potential clients you’re responsible and enthused.
+This is your first impression—show potential pet owners you’re responsible and enthused.